Abu al-Qasim ibn Hammud ibn al-Hajar

-Abu'l-Qasim ibn Hammud ibn al-Hajar (أبو القاسم بن حمود بن الحجر) was a senior official or Qaid (qāʾid, Arabic for 'commander') of the Norman Kingdom of Sicily, and a leader of the Arab community of Sicily.
+Abu al-Qasim ibn Hammud ibn al-Hajar (أبو القاسم بن حمود بن الحجر) was a senior official or Qaid (qāʾid, Arabic for 'commander') of the Norman Kingdom of Sicily, and a leader of the Muslim community of Sicily.

 Origin and family

-Abu'l-Qasim ibn Hammud was an eminent person: the contemporary traveller Ibn Jubayr called him "the hereditary leader of the Muslims of Sicily", and the chronicler Hugo Falcandus calls him "the most noble and powerful of the Sicilian Muslims".
-The poet Ibn Qalaqis, who was his guest and client while on the island, claimed that Abu'l-Qasim descended from Muhammad via his daughter Fatimah and Ali ibn Abi Talib, the Idrisid dynasty of Morocco, and the Hammudid dynasty of al-Andalus.
-However, the explicit link between Abu'l-Qasim's family, the Banu Hajar, and the Hammudids is unknown, and although the claimed ancestors were Shi'a, Abu'l-Qasim himself was most likely Sunni, since he named his sons after the first three caliphs, casting doubts on Ibn Qalaqis' claims.
-Indeed, Abu'l-Qasim himself is recorded as claiming once to be descended from the Umayyad caliph Umar ibn Abd al-Aziz.
-Several scholars have tried in the past to link Abu'l-Qasim's ancestry with a certain Chamutus, who defended Enna against the Norman conqueror Roger I in 1087, but this is not substantiated.
+Abu al-Qasim ibn Hammud was an eminent person: the contemporary traveller Ibn Jubayr called him "the hereditary leader of the Muslims of Sicily", and the chronicler Hugo Falcandus calls him "the most noble and powerful of the Sicilian Muslims".
+The poet Ibn Qalaqis, who was his guest and client while on the island, claimed that Abu al-Qasim descended from Muhammad via his daughter Fatimah and Ali ibn Abi Talib, the Idrisid dynasty of Morocco, and the Hammudid dynasty of al-Andalus.
+However, the explicit link between Abu al-Qasim's family, the Banu Hajar, and the Hammudids is unknown, and although the claimed ancestors were Shi'a, Abu al-Qasim himself was most likely Sunni, since he named his sons after the first three caliphs, casting doubts on Ibn Qalaqis' claims.
+Indeed, Abu al-Qasim himself is recorded as claiming once to be descended from the Umayyad caliph Umar ibn Abd al-Aziz.
+Several scholars have tried in the past to link Abu al-Qasim's ancestry with a certain Chamutus, who defended Enna against the Norman conqueror Roger I in 1087, but this is not substantiated.

-Abu'l-Qasim's father, Abu Abdallah Hammud, was also a qāʾid.
+Abu al-Qasim's father, Abu Abdallah Hammud, was also a qāʾid.
 He may be the Ibn Abi'l-Qasim who was the patron of Ibn Zafar al-Siqilli, and, to whom the latter dedicated his mirror for princes.
-Abu'l-Qasim's brother, Abu Ali Hasan, was a scholar and jurist (faqīh).
+Abu al-Qasim's brother, Abu Ali Hasan, was a scholar and jurist (faqīh).